petrkeil/website/positions.md

 ## Technician

-I offer a 2-year position of a **full-time or part time technician** that will do data management, maintain biodiversity databases, and work with geogrpahic information systems (GIS).
-The earliest starting date is 1 Sep 2020.
+I will have a 2-year position of a **full-time or part time technician** that will do data management, maintain biodiversity databases, and work with geogrpahic information systems (GIS).
+Starting date will be around fall 2020 or early 2021.
 The salary will be ca 1350 EUR/month gross (ca 1000-1100 EUR/month net, depending on ofamily situation and other circumstances).

 Requirements: